Image: ‘Venus Rising’

 Image: exhibition views: a timeline, looking forward and back…

-I interpreted photographic portraits found in late 1940’s fashion publications, and their vintage aesthetic, as links to past lives, including to experiences of war and the period of optimism and creativity that followed.
-Using Photoshop technique, I have added and altered, to juxtapose time in surreal montage.
-I drew on other Jungian archetypes as well as the shadow, such as: the ‘apocalypse’, ‘heroine’, ‘trickster’, ‘mother’, ‘maiden’.
+I selected photographic portraits found in late 1940’s fashion publications, and interpreted their vintage aesthetic as links to past lives, to experiences of war and the period of optimism and creativity that followed.
+Using Photoshop technique, I added and altered, to juxtapose components in surreal montage.
+I drew on other Jungian archetypes as well as the shadow, such as: the ‘apocalypse’, ‘heroine’, ‘trickster’, ‘mother’ and ‘maiden’.
 Jung suggested that archetypes are inherited potentials: universal patterns, or models of people, behaviour, personality, that can be triggered within the psyche.

 Envisioning the ambiguous presence of the shadow side, opens up perceptions of its existence not just within individuals, but on an exponential scale within contemporary cultural phenomena.
 Social media, News, Big Data, surveillance, democracy, globalisation, consumerism, are dynamic, mass channels where the collective unconscious is both active and susceptible.

 Visitors could use headphones to access the audio component.
 Reference to selected popular American songs, once sung by female style icons of the era, crossed the senses to convey bygone ideology, emotional mood and atmosphere.

 The song lyrics infer connections as well as subtle differences between ‘now’ and ‘then’ in personal relationships, social values, attitudes and aspirations.

 Particular examples from the era can be seen and heard at YouTube: